-3-5: Out of school suspension up to ten (10) days and parent conference prior to student returning to school.
+3-5: Out of school suspension up to ten (10) days and parent conference prior to student

-38. Unsafe Behavior would be any behavior that could cause harm to self that include elopement from the classroom, standing or climbing on school equipment, self-harm, etc...
+37. Unsafe Behavior would be any behavior that could cause harm to self that include elopement from the classroom, standing or climbing on school equipment, self-harm, etc...